TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: - An Efficient -optimal Solution

-In this section, we introduce our main contribution \ISSA{}: a near exact algorithm ({\em not} approximation algorithm) for \CTVM{}. \ISSA{} is the first exact algorithm that can return a $(1 - \epsilon)$-approximation ratio, overcome the above mentioned scalability issues and can run on billion-scale networks.
+In this section, we introduce our main contribution \ISSA{}, which is the first algorithm that can return a $(1 - \epsilon)$-approximation ratio w.h.p of $(1 - \delta)$ where $\delta$ is given a priori.
+It overcomes the above mentioned scalability issues and can run on billion-scale networks.